Robocnop/Robocnop/README.md

 <h2 align="center">👤 About Me 👤</h2>
 <p align="center">
   Hello!
 I'm a small Belgian 🇧🇪 developer who occasionally works on small projects.
 I also enjoy translating ReadMe files and Wiki pages for other projects (🇬🇧 -> 🇫🇷).
   I’ve contributed to several projects, such as UCR and Exiled.
-My C# plugins can sometimes be a bit messy, but I hope other developers will help guide me to improve my skills.
+My C# plugins can sometimes be a bit messy, but I hope other developers will help and guide me to improve my skills.

   - UCR: (https://github.com/UncomplicatedCustomServer/UncomplicatedCustomRoles)